maine-imre/handwaver/docs/EmbodiedUserInput/Geometer'sPlanetariumEmbodiedUserInputActions.md

     ---

+### Double Pinch to scale
+Scaling in this scene refers to the dynamic alteration of the environment's scale.
+When the scale is made smaller, the surroundings appear to get larger relative to the user and vice versa.
+This gesture will require the user to perform the two handed gesture in mid air without a pin near one of the hands.
+Then moving the hands closer will make the objects smaller and moving their hands farther apart will make the objects larger.
+This needs to be exclusive with the starlight rays toggle.
+To do this the functionality could be limited if near the pins or in genreal when near the surface of the Earth.

+    ---

 ### Pinch to Move
 Pinching to move within the context of geometer's planetarium will generally be the pins themselves being moved from one location to another along the Earth's surface.
 This will require close proximity between the classifier.position and pin position while a gesture is performed, in this case a pinch.